 A global challenge

 Cancer is one of the most common causes of death, accounting for around 20% of deaths in the western world.
 Globally, 14 million people are diagnosed with cancer each year, of which more than eight million die from the disease .
 Cantargia’s CAN04, one of the new treatments emerging within the field of immuno-oncology, has a large potential in this area.

 Despite considerable progress in the treatment and diagnosis of cancer, there is still a huge need for new treatment methods.
-Cantargia’s clinical development will initially focus on non-small cell lung cancer (NSCLC) and pancreatic cancer since the system attacked by CAN04, through interleukin-1, has an important role in their development and since Cantargia’s own research has shown high levels of IL1RAP on these tumours.
-However, CAN04 also has potential as an immune-oncology platform for treatment of several other types of cancer, including leukaemia [2,3] , within the immuno-oncological platform.
-Evaluation of CAN04 in combination with other therapies will also be of great interest.
+Cantargia’s clinical development is initially focused on non-small cell lung cancer (NSCLC) and pancreatic cancer since the system attacked by CAN04, through interleukin-1, has an important role in their development and since Cantargia’s own research has shown high levels of IL1RAP on these tumours.
+However, CAN04 also has potential as an immune-oncology platform for treatment of several other types of cancer, including leukemia [2,3] , within the immuno-oncological platform.
+Evaluation of CAN04 in combination with other therapies is also of great interest.

 Globally, there were 1.8 million new cases of lung cancer confirmed in 2012 and more than 1.5 million deaths as a result of lung cancer.
 Of all cancers, lung cancer is responsible for the highest number of deaths and is the fifth most common cause of death after cardiovascular diseases, stroke, COPD and respiratory infections.
 Lung cancer is difficult to treat and requires significant medical resources due to the large number of people affected.
 Lung cancer is primarily treated with a combination of surgery and radiation, chemotherapy, or immunotherapy, primarily antibodies against PD-1 and PD-L1 which stimulate the immune system.
 The survival rate after five years remains below 20%, however.